samhippo/mpv-scripts/README.md

 Output format (webm) with encoding settings (crop and video quality).

-# load-dir.lua
+# next-file.lua
-Adds all video files from the current directory to the active playlist.
+Loads the next video file from the current directory.
+No playlist is used.
+The file types can be edited in the script as necessary.
 #### Installation
-1. Copy [load-dir.lua](load-dir.lua) to your mpv scripts directory.
+1. Copy [next-file.lua](next-file.lua) to your mpv scripts directory.
 2. Add the following command to **input.conf**
 ```
-Alt+l script_message load-dir
+Alt+e script_message next-file
 ```
-#### Usage
-Activating this command will retreive all video files from the directory of the currently playing video file and add them to the active playlist.

 # load-dir-auto.lua
-Automatically adds all video files (audio and images files are ignored) from the current directory to the active playlist.
+Automatically adds files from the current directory to the playlist.
+The file types can be edited in the script as necessary.
 #### Installation
 1. Copy [load-dir-auto.lua](load-dir-auto.lua) to your mpv scripts directory.
 #### Usage